eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 I will refrain from using LLMs to write every idea down or convey what I want to say.
 Although I might use writing assistants which are particularly powered by LLMs to enhance my vocabulary and refine my drafts.
 Rest assured that the use of AI and LLMs in my posts is minimal and are only used for writing refinement *(unless there is an absolute other reason why I must)*.
-I want to express my insights in a well-articulated manner, and I believe I can be more well-articulated person if I use those tools to improve the way I convey my notions.
+I want to express my insights in a well-articulated manner, and I believe I can be a more well-articulated person if I use those tools to improve the way I convey my notions.
 It is the exact point of why I decided to start blogging in the first place.
 Conversely, writing forces me to read more.